janekx21/bachelor-thesis/chapters/ba.typ

 a strict requirement, and it would be a viable implementation language for this language server.// More about that in @rust_over_cpp.
 But the rust bindings, cargo package manager and memory safety are excellent and guaranteed an efficient implementation.
+The Chromium project had found that roughly 70% of serious security bugs are memory safety problems @MemorySafety.
+The usage of Rust rules out the entire class of bugs for safe rust applications.
 In hindsight, it was a good choice and I recommend rust for writing language servers.

 // TODO reference rust book, typescript and c++ stuff